-Michael Fuller, Vice President of Enrollment and Student Development, Bushnell University bays, security improvements, enhanced safety for pedestrians, and a RideSource curbside pick-up space.
+Michael Fuller, Vice President of Enrollment and Student Development, Bushnell University

 LTD projects are funded from local employer and employee payroll taxes, Oregon Department of Transportation, and from the various divisions in the Federal Department of Transportation.
 Through strategic planning, LTD is required to fund only a small percentage of a project with the remaining funding coming in the form of a match from the state or federal government.